17 Incredibly Useful Tips for Airbnb Hosts

 Stay in touch.

-Everyone has different comfort levels with communication, but one of our suggested Airbnb host tips is sending one message about 24 hours after check-in, asking how things are going, and one message about 24 hours before check out, to set up a schedule for leaving.
+Everyone has different comfort levels with communication, but one of our suggested Airbnb host tips is to send one message about 24 hours after check-in, asking how things are going, and one message about 24 hours before check-out, to set up a schedule for leaving.

-This allows the guests an opportunity to address any concerns with the property toward the beginning of the stay (some people are shyer than others and may hesitate to reach out on their own), and also takes the pressure off of the guests to set up a check out with you.
+This allows your guests an opportunity to address any concerns with the property toward the beginning of the stay (some people are shyer than others and may hesitate to reach out on their own), and also takes the pressure off of the guests to set up a check-out with you.

-If the guests are staying for a week or more, you may want to add in another message or two in the middle of the stay to check in again.
+If the guests are staying for a week or more, you may want to add another message or two throughout the stay to check in again.

 Over the years, we’ve moved more and more toward solely communicating with our hosts through the Airbnb app whenever possible to protect all parties, and recommend that you do as well (it’s also part of Airbnb’s terms and conditions).